 How you eat is as important as what you eat, and good nutrition is essential to a healthy life.
 This course is ideal for those looking to improve their own health or who care for the wellbeing of others including fitness professionals, caregivers, food industry workers, community health workers and allied medical and health professionals.

-The Certificate of Human Nutrition – Advanced is an online program that will deepen your knowledge of nutrition in order to prepare food to ensure nutrient retention, and plan balanced diets for individual or group needs.
+The Advanced Certificate of Nutrition is a comprehensive online program that will deepen your knowledge of the science of food and nutrition in order to prepare food to ensure nutrient retention, and plan balanced diets for individual or group needs.

-In this professional development course, you will study different methods of cooking and processing and its effects on food and nutrition, the recommended daily intakes of nutrients, and the features and roles of fats, proteins, carbohydrates and a variety of vitamins and minerals.
+In this professional development course, you will study nutrition, including different methods of cooking and processing.
+You will also study the effects on food and nutrition, the recommended daily intakes of nutrients, and the features and roles of fats, proteins, carbohydrates and a variety of vitamins and minerals.

 On completion of this course, you will learn how food interacts with the human body, and how to keep the body running in optimal condition (including your own)!